hammadrauf/url-monitor-saver/README.md

 * screenoff_enabled: True or False.
 Specifies if Screen or Monitor is to be turned OFF or not.
 If it is false, then only the Window will be hidden during "seconds_off" time period.
 This option does not work as expected when using .scr file, only works when using .exe or .py file.
 * speed_x: Integer.
 Speed of Window movement in X-Axis.
-Default is 90.
+Standard value is 3.
 * speed_y: Integer.
 Speed of Window movement in Y-Axis.
-Default is 60.
+Standard value is 3.
 * screens: Optional.
 A YAML List.
 Specifies the number of Physical monitors used in your system.

 ## Pre-requisites